AmrAbaza29/Asp.Net_MVC_Crud_Operations/README.md

   -Data: Models and Context
   -Repositories: Which access context and perform operations.
   -UnitOfWork
-2- Business Layers: It Has Managers which deals with the DAL  Cancel changes 3- Presentation Layer: Which is responsible for views and controllers
+2- Business Layers: It Has Managers which deals with the DAL
+3- Presentation Layer: Which is responsible for views and controllers